 Whether through other mini-cards or other keywords, the combination of upgrades can be worth much more than the sum of their respective values!
 This is the case for example with Prepared Supplies when paired with Situational Awareness.
 Together, these cards ensure that you cancel at least one hit, critical or normal hit, as long as no enemy effect forbid you to use a dodge token.

-To remember: By combining the right keywords, you can generate combos.
+By combining the right keywords, you can generate combos.
 Combos are powerful because their effects are greater than the sum of their parts.
-Your list will be worth virtually more than 500 or 800 points.
+Your list will be worth virtually more than 600 or 1,000 points.
 But beware, combos are double-edged: Separated from each other, these upgrades perform much less well on their own.

 Which upgrade for which unit?